-Legacy Landscapes Fund’s grant program provides long-term, dependable and secure baseline funding for selected globally recognized biodiversity hotspots – our legacy landscapes.
+Our grant program offers long-term, dependable baseline funding for selected, globally recognized biodiversity hotspots – our “legacy landscapes”.

-LLF believes that its strength is its ability to source significant long-term grant funding for legacy landscapes by blending public and private donor funds.
-Grant funding of one million USD per year will be given in the form of either a:
+LLF’s unique strength lies in its ability to source significant long-term financing by blending public and private donor funds.
+Grant funding of one million USD per year is awarded to each legacy landscape in the form of either a:

 A guaranteed sum of USD one million annually for as long as possible (currently estimated at 50+ years)